Distributed coloring and the local structure of unit-disk graphs: Introduction

 Here, $4.0905$ is roughly $4 \cdot (1+\frac{J_1(2B)}{2B})$, where $J_1$ is the Bessel function of the first kind and $B$ its first zero. \cref{thm:fourier} shows that any approach to prove \cref{conj} needs to account for possible shapes of cliques different than the ones contained in disks of radius $\frac{1}{2}$.
-As the constant suggests, our proof technique relies on Fourier analysis and special functions and we believe that they could be of independent interest.
+As the constant suggests, our proof technique relies on Fourier analysis and special functions and we believe that they could be of independent interest in the study of unit-disk graphs, and more generally of intersection graphs of other objects in the plane.
 In particular they also allow us to prove \cref{conj} when the distribution of points is sufficiently close to the uniform distribution (in the sense that the support of its Fourier transform is contained in a small disk around $0$).